-Microsoft is a business Corporation that produces computer software, consumer electronics, personal computers, and related services that have it headquarter in Redmond, Washington DC, United States.
+Microsoft is a business Corporation that produces computer software, consumer electronics, personal computers, and related services.
+That has its headquarters in Redmond, Washington DC, United States.

-The corporation, however, admonishes the organizations that are still using this system to migrate their business to a new remote desktop client.
-The notice further stated that any Enterprises that intend to upgrade, should contact OEM manufacturers or Microsoft certified distributors.
+However, the corporation admonishes the organizations still using this system to migrate their business to a new remote desktop client.
+The notice further stated that any Enterprises that intend to upgrade should contact OEM manufacturers or Microsoft-certified distributors.

-The system, equally used through a thin client, using a remote server, and providing independent operating systems for multiple clients through a local area network.
+The system is equally used through a thin client, using a remote server, and provides independent operating systems for multiple clients through a local area network.

 However, it should be noted that the Windows Thin PC has restrictions on the applications that can be used.
 The only applications supported by the system are those that can run on terminal emulation and Microsoft’s Remote Desktop Services, plus apps based on the .NET Framework and Java Virtual Machine.